Price of Anarchy with Heterogeneous Latency Functions: Introduction

 \end{itemize}

-\ignore{ Our contributions for the price of anarchy in non-atomic selfish routing problems is shown in the following table, Table \ref{table:k-nonatomic}.

-} \paragraph{Our Results and Techniques for Atomic Network Flows:} We also consider atomic flows.
-Wherever necessary we will assume that the instance provided has a Nash equilibrium.
-For the case of atomic flows our analysis is summarized below. \begin{enumerate} \item We show the existence of Nash equilibrium for uniform heterogenous affine delay functions.
-Further, we show that for non-uniform heterogenous affine functions, where edges have different delay functions, Nash Equilibrium need not exist.
-The second result is indeed surprising, especially since it only requires affine functions to generate the examples.

-\item We consider the {\em price of anarchy} for atomic flows in networks with $k$ (types of) commodities where each edge is associated with decomposable $\theta$-polynomial delay functions.
-When we consider networks with decomposable affine delay functions this bound is $\frac{a_{max}+(a_{max}^2+4a_{max})^{1/2}}{2} + 1$.
-In the case of decomposable $\theta$-polynomial delay functions, the bound is $a_{max}(N_{\Phi}+k\theta)^{\theta+1}$.

-\item Further, for atomic flows in networks with two different types of commodities and uniform delay functions, i.e. delays defined by $a_1f_1 + a_2f_2 + c(e)$, we show an improved bound on the {\em price of anarchy}.
+Further, for atomic flows in networks with two different types of commodities and uniform delay functions, i.e., delays defined by $a_1f_1(e) + a_2f_2(e) + c(e)$, we show an improved bound on the price of anarchy (\Cref{table:2}).
 This is achieved by considering the cycles that arise when the Nash equilibrium and social optimum flows are overlaid, canceling common flows.
-We provide a bound of $\sqrt{a_{max}} + 2$.
-This bound is asymptotically tight. \end{enumerate} \ignore{ Our contributions for the price of anarchy in atomic selfish routing problems is shown in Table \ref{table:k}.

-For $2$-commodity networks with uniform affine delay functions, we show (Table \ref{table:2}) improved bounds which are different from the bounds on general decomposable affine delay functions.

-Note that bound provided by Thm. \ref{thm-2-atomic-uniform-affine} is an asymptotically tight bound compared with a lower bound of $\Omega(\sqrt{a_{max}})$. }
+By analyzing the flow in these cycles, we provide an asymptotically tight bound of $\sqrt{a_{max}} + 2$.